 I had a rough idea of some things I would like to see happen in the next year of my writing career, but nothing concrete.
 The more I’ve thought about it, however, one thing kept coming to my mind.

-I want to publish two books by November 2021.
+I want to publish a book by November 2021.

 This can sound like a lofty goal.
 Especially when you factor in three small kids to the equation.
 However, I feel that with determination and a bit of grit, I can make this happen.
 With that in mind, I set out to create a way to make that goal happen and here’s what I came up with.